Business Visualization Design Services

 A key ingredient of successful business intelligence systems and business communication in general is presenting information as effectively as possible.

-Managility applies best practice business information design standards in all our projects and offers a variety of trainings and workshop that cover how to apply these principles in the context of business intelligence and planning systems.
+Managility applies best practice business information design standards in all our projects and offers a variety of trainings and workshops that cover how to apply these principles in the context of business intelligence and planning systems.

 These services are based on the International Business Communication Standards (IBCS® or IBCS® Standards) and works by information design specialists like Rolf Hichert, Barbara Minto, Edward Tufte and Stephen Few.